arbor-sim/arbor/doc/python/hardware.rst

    Returns the number of locally available CPU cores.
 Returns 1 if unable to detect the number of cores.
 Use with caution in combination with MPI.

+.. function:: env.get_env_num_threads

+    Retrieve user-specified number of threads to use from the environment variable ARBENV_NUM_THREADS.

+.. function:: env.default_concurrency

+    Returns number of threads to use from get_env_num_threads(), or else from thread_concurrency() if get_env_num_threads() returns zero.

+.. function:: env.default_gpu

+    Determine GPU id to use from the ARBENV_GPU_ID environment variable, or from the first available GPU id of those detected.

+.. function:: env.default_allocation

+    Returns a :func:`~arbor.proc_allocation` with the number of threads intitalized with :func:`~arbor.env.default_concurrency` and gpu set to :func:`~arbor.env.default_gpu`.
+Use with caution in combination with MPI.

 Prescribed resources
 ---------------------